+&lt;sup>1.
 When the threshold of 75% is reached, staff may return to the Board to request additional authority.

-Change approved by the Board of Directors - not counted against the Executive Director's Change Order Authority.
-Third party improvements/CNPA projects that are funded with non-PCEP funds.
+&lt;sup>2 Change approved by the Board of Directors - not counted against the Executive Director's Change Order Authority.